Setting Windows File Associations

 When it comes to opening files on your computer, Windows does this based on the type of file you are trying to open.
 If Windows didn’t do this, then you would somehow have to manually choose an app to open a file each time.
 You probably also noticed that your files have icons that match the program used to open them.

 There may come a time when you want to use a different program to open a certain type of file or you may also have a type of file that Windows doesn’t know how to open.
 If that’s the case then you can change the file association or in other words, change the program Windows uses to open that type of file.
 This is not the same as changing the file extension for the file itself because generally you do not want to do that because you will most likely not be able to open the file afterwards.
-There are some cases such as renaming image files from .jpeg to .jpg which will work, but its rare.
+While some formats are interchangeable, like renaming a .jpeg to .jpg, changing an extension manually usually makes the file unreadable to the system.

 The easiest way to accomplish this is to open File Explorer and browse to where your file is located.
 Then you can right click the file and choose Open With and then choose a program from the list.